-The KKC takes pride in the activities that it provides so that anybody can try and hopefully enjoy canoeing.
-The club actively encourages participants to learn skills in a safe controlled environment before beginning to enjoy the sport in the great outdoors.
-We have a strong environmental ethos and members are instructed on how to enjoy the countryside in a sensitive and sustainable manner.
-We are negotiating to allow the use of the premises for a short green energy experiment, which will use low-pressure water and gravity to create non-emission energy.
+The KKC takes pride in providing enjoyable canoeing activities for everyone.
+We actively encourage participants to acquire skills in a safe and controlled environment before venturing into the great outdoors.
+With a strong environmental ethos, our members are guided on how to appreciate the countryside responsibly and sustainably.
+We are currently in negotiations to use our premises for a short green energy experiment, employing low-pressure water and gravity to create non-emission energy.

-Working alongside Hull Culture and Sport (previously HCC) we have organised taster sessions at a local boating Lake and Go Canoe session on the waters of Princes Quay.
+- Collaboration with Hull Culture and Sport: Organised taster sessions at a local boating lake and Go Canoe sessions at Princes Quay.

-Scout and Guide groups experience introductory sessions throughout each summer
+- Scout and Guide Groups: Provided introductory sessions throughout each summer.

-The club is always looking for new outreach opportunities and recently indoor Friday evening sessions have been introduced for the recruits at Leconfield Barracks and during this summer sessions for Mathews Hub, a support organisation for young adults with autism, are arranged.
+- New Outreach Initiatives: Introduced Friday evening sessions at Leconfield Barracks and organised summer sessions for Mathews Hub, a support organisation for young adults with autism.

-If you or your club or organisation is interested in working with us please get in touch.
+If you or your club/organisation is interested in collaborating with us, please don’t hesitate to get in touch.